 might not be affected by it.
 But it is important to take it easy and to observe yourself to avoid feeling mild symptoms of altitude sickness and to acclimatize slowly.
 The hikes in each one of

-the three Reserves vary in terms of length, steepness and the place where the butterflies are at the time of our visit.
-The hiking time required to get to the sites will depend mainly on the
+the three Reserves vary in terms of length, steepness and depend on the place where the butterflies are at the time of our visit.
+The hiking time required to get to the sites will depend mainly

 In general most people don’t have difficulties doing the hikes and reaching the hibernation areas of the Monarch butterflies.
 Nevertheless, we want to inform you as best as we

 can and we believe that you need to be aware of the facts.
-The show the butterflies perform and the endurance of their journey makes every step on this mountains worth it.
-Having the chance to
+The magical moments with the butterflies in the forests make every step on this mountains worth it.
+Having the chance to experience

-experience it live, can’t be compared to anything you have seen on videos or fotos.
-The area is beautiful and it is an experience that you will remember for the rest of your
+it live, can’t be compared to anything you have seen on videos or fotos.
+The area is beautiful and it is an experience that you will remember for the rest of your lifetime.
+We will be there for

 Feel free to contact ask us (exploralatinamerica@outlook.com) if you want to learn more about the hikes or have any concerns.